mihirgathani/TLDW/README.md

 - Youtube Transcript API: to obtain transcripts of a YouTube video based on its link
 - Ted Talks Transcript: https://www.kaggle.com/datasets/miguelcorraljr/ted-ultimate-dataset
 - Podcast Transcript Dataset: https://www.kaggle.com/datasets/sentinel3734/skeptoid-podcast-transcripts
-- ChatGPT API: to create the summaries from the inputted YouTube video link
+- [Gemini API](https://ai.google.dev/): to generate summary and keywords from the inputted YouTube video link.
+Also used for the chatbot.

 ## Repository Structure
 ```